Beyond the Edge of Stability via Two-step Gradient Updates: Stable oscillation on 1-D functions: fixed point of two-step update

+\begin{remark} It is obvious that fixed points of $F^2_\eta$ exist in pairs by the nature of period-2 oscillation. \end{remark}

-We initiate our analysis of the stable oscillation phenomenon in 1-D. Starting from a condition on general 1-D functions, we look into several specific 1-D functions to verify our arguments.
+We initiate our analysis of existence of fixed point of $F^2_\eta$ in 1-D. Starting from a condition on general 1-D functions, we look into several specific 1-D functions to verify our arguments.
 Then, focusing on a function in the form of $f(x)=(x^2-\mu)^2$, we present the convergence analysis as a foundation for the following discussions.
-Furthermore, to shed light on the multi-layer setting, we propose a balancing effect to make a connection to the 1-D analysis, as shown in Appendix~\ref{sec:2d}.
+Furthermore, to shed light on the multi-layer setting, we propose a balancing effect on a 2-D function to make a connection to the 1-D analysis.

 \paragraph{General 1-D functions.} Consider a 1-D function $f(x)$ with a learnable parameter $x\in\mathbb{R}$.
 The parameter updates following GD with the learning rate $\eta$ as

 Assuming $f$ is differentiable and all derivatives are bounded, the function value in the next step can be approximated by